-I was first confused if our tricycle driver brought us to the right place when he dropped us at normal looking port.
+I was first confused if our tricycle driver brought us to the right place when he dropped us at a normal-looking port.
 HE DID.
-I was just expecting for something more, or maybe a little fancier, since they claim to be a luxury resort.
+I was just expecting something more, or maybe a little fancier since they claim to be a luxury resort.
 The driver ushered us to the Lakawon Ticketing Office, which is like a municipal hall or tourism office of any other municipalities I’ve visited.
-The ticketing office is a small air conditioned room with cashier and 4 desktops.
-I registered ourselves online and printed a queue number (which is pointless since there’s no people at 11 AM Wednesday).
-I paid 310 PHP for the day tour, P250 for Tawhai Entrance and P600 (good for 6 pax) for the mandatory hut/tent.
+The ticketing office is a small air-conditioned room with a cashier and 4 desktops.
+I registered ourselves online and printed a queue number (which is pointless since there are no people at 11 AM Wednesday).
+I paid 310 PHP for the day tour, P250 for Tawhai Entrance, and P600 (good for 6 pax) for the mandatory hut/tent.

 Lakawon Entrance Expenses: 310 PHP (daytour + boat ride) + 250 PHP (Tawhai Entrance) + 120 PHP (Umbrella Hut; 600 PHP/5pax) = 680 PHP

 Despite the off start with Lakawon Island, I can’t deny how gorgeous the front beach is.
-The fine sand, cold clear blue water, the swings and huts around and their iconic bridge are all gorgeous and I think is worth it of the 310 PHP entrance fee.
-We spent an whole hour taking photos and soaking in the sea to freshen up ourselves from the hot April summer.
+The fine sand, cold clear blue water, the swings and huts around, and their iconic bridge are all gorgeous and I think is worth it the 310 PHP entrance fee.
+We spent a whole hour taking photos and soaking in the sea to freshen up ourselves from the hot April summer.

 There’s still a lot of activity (with its corresponding prices) offered by Lakawon but since we were late, we didn’t avail any.
 Here are all the activities they have: Click Here! 🙂